saieva/saieva.github.io/index.markdown

 I created [MettleCVE][MettleCVEAppURL], a vulnerability lookup tool for iPhone, to help Security Remediation Teams access patch information to fix cybersecurity issues faster.
 You can see a quick 35-second demo of the app [here on YouTube][MettleCVEYouTubeDemoURL].

+Interested in Agile methodologies?
+Colleagues and friends frequently ask me how to get started with Agile for their projects and with their teams.
+The recommendations I've shared and used over-and-over-again are consolidated here on the [How To Do Agile][HowToDoAgileURL] page.

 ---

 <br>